Moses-Morris/Embedded-System-Design-and-IOT/UART/README.md

 UART -  Universal Asynchronous Receiver and transmitter.

-This is how to configure UART in C programming
+This is how to configure UART in C programming:

 - UART parameters:
 1. Baud Rate( 9600,19200,115200). - how many bits per second can be transmitted- depends on the number of clocks.